Medicare Advantage Plans in South Carolina

-Medicare Advantage plans are administered by private insurance companies rather than the Centers for Medicare and Medicaid Services.
+Private insurance companies offer Medicare Advantage plans in South Carolina but adhere to rules set forth by Medicare.
 The insurance company provides a separate insurance card to each beneficiary, but the red, white, and blue Original Medicare card is kept for future use.

 Best for network freedom: Medicare Advantage PPO

-- PPO plans often have wider networks than HMO plans, which gives beneficiaries greater choice when selecting healthcare providers.
+- PPO plans often have wider networks than HMO plans, giving beneficiaries more excellent choices when selecting healthcare providers.

 - Some PPO policies allow beneficiaries to seek care from out-of-network providers.

-- $0 premium PPO plans are available, but rates may go up to $100 a month.
+- $0 premium PPO plans are available, but rates may go up to $100 monthly.